If you’re applying to McMaster Health Sciences (BHSc), or you’re simply interested in learning more about the program, this guide is for you.

 McMaster Health Science is filled with knowledgeable and friendly faculty and staff.
 These people really make the program one of a kind.

-For example, one of our consultants took an inquiry class with Professor Hartley Jafine who facilitated many engaging and valuable conversations while they explored representations of health, science, and their impact on society.
-Our consultant recalls coming away from the class with a new appreciation and understanding of how the arts intersect with health.
+For example, one of our Youth Coaches took an inquiry class with Professor Hartley Jafine who facilitated many engaging and valuable conversations while they explored representations of health, science, and their impact on society.
+This coach recalls coming away from the class with a new appreciation and understanding of how the arts intersect with health.

 Many of our students tell us about their positive experiences with the Health Sciences academic advisors.
 It can be difficult to adjust to university or decide what career path you want.
 If you need some guidance, connect with the BHSc academic advisors.
 Our students tell us that they are extremely supportive and give students many helpful resources to guide them.